tylernix/tylernix.me/_posts/debunking-i-dont-have-anything-to-hide.md

 ---

 I often hear a common statement when talking with friends or colleagues about digital privacy and why it matters.
 It usually comes up right after I mention that some company (which offers a really great product for free) is reading/watching/listening way more than they should.
 Queue the statement,
-> Yeah, but I don’t have anything to hide.
+> Yeah, I agree, but I don’t have anything to hide.

 🤦‍♂️🤦‍♀️🤦